This post contains affiliate links.

 It’s not economically or environmentally effective, (carbon footprint), to recycle some forms of plastic.

 For example, plastic films, wraps, and bags run the risk of clogging the machinery.

-Other plastics may be heavily contaminated from dirt or a food source, requiring the use of toxic chemicals to remove.
+Other plastics may be heavily contaminated by dirt or a food source, requiring the use of toxic chemicals to remove them.

 In such cases, a judgment call needs to be made and an investment sponsored into the building of specialized plants.

 This is why I say that technically all plastic can be recycled, but it is not the case that all plastic is recycled.

 Important Note – The Resin Identification Code Is Changing?